sasamey/auto-rigify-human/README.md

 # auto-rigify-oriention
 **beta**
-*Don't waste your time creating bone alignment, ik bones.
-Choose your human object, create aligned rig
+*Don't waste your time creating bone alignment, ik bones, auto-parent.
+Choose your human object, geneate aligned rig

-Automated human rigging system for Blender (using Rigify or only one bone) with customizable proportions and IK/FK switching.
+Automated human rigging system for Blender (using Rigify or only one bone or nothing)

 ## Features ✨